gbourniq/django-on-aws/README.md

 └── startup_server.sh            <-- Script copied to the host & mounted to the container
 ```

-Run the `make deploy` command to deploy or update a new application version that was pushed to a docker image repository.
+Run the `./build_steps/cd.sh code_deploy` command to deploy or update a new application version that was pushed to a docker image repository.

 > Note that CodeDeploy is currently set up to update one instance at a time, while keeping a minimum of 50% healthy hosts.
 Deployment configurations can be found in `deployment/cloudformation/compute/template.yaml` under `# CodeDeploy`.